On-Line Continuing Education Course Now Available!

 ASHA is pleased to announce that Clinical Specialty Certification (CSC) will soon be available to ASHA members.
 The ASHA Board of Directors approved the transition of the Clinical Specialty Recognition (CSR) program to a Clinical Specialty Certification (CSC) program in 2012 (BOD 19-2012).
 The newly approved CSC program will replace the current CSR program on January 1, 2014.
 Information regarding this transition and current BRS-FD will be posted as it becomes available.

-Welcome to the Home Page for the Specialty Board on Fluency Disorders.
+Welcome to the Home Page for the American Board of Fluency Disorders.
 This website is designed to help consumers and professionals locate speech-language pathologists who are Board Recognized Specialists in Fluency Disorders: professionals who have gone beyond the basic clinical certification (CCC-SLP) awarded by the American Speech-Language-Hearing Association (ASHA).

 Board Recognized Specialists in Fluency Disorders are individuals who have demonstrated a high level of clinical expertise in treating fluency disorders, advanced knowledge, and a commitment to serving people with fluency disorders.
 They have submitted their credentials for review and approval by a Board of peers.
 This Specialty Recognition Program is an approved program of ASHA.